 BuzzFeed quizzes exploit our urge to belong, to categorize ourselves into an identifiable group that we are instantly a part of.
 (Oh, you’re a Miranda?
 Me too!)
 Which is why the latest BuzzFeed quiz, “How Metal Is Your Period?”
 National Foundation for Australian Women — Just another WordPress site.
 Women's Electoral Lobby.
 YWCA Australia.
 CWAA.
-The Happy Feminist: FEMINISM 101 -- WHAT IS FEMINISM?
+The Happy Feminist: FEMINISM 101.
 Feminism is not a monolith, nor is it a dogma.

 Do you need an overview of feminist ideas?
 Perhaps you already know a bit about feminism but want to become more well read.
 Feminist Texts.
 Feminist books -- both novels and non-fiction -- influenced and reflected the feminist movement.